smaccoun/aeson-generic-ts/README.md

 # aeson-generic-ts

-Encoding of Haskell types to generic typescript types
+Convert Haskell to Typescript in a highly configurable way with Generics

 ## About